skrrrrrrrrrrrrrt/Random-variables/README.md

 # Random-variables
-Random Variable class, describing a random variable and its values and corresponding probabilities
+Here is initialized Random Variable class,whose work is to describing a random variable and its values and corresponding probabilities